 We like to use the stewing hens to create nutrient rich bone broth.
 We roast the birds until golden brown, then cook covered in water for 24 hours at 190 degrees with carrots, celery, onions, garlic, and herbs.
 Once your broth has cooled enough to handle, strain and freeze in quart containers.
 Stewing hens make the best bone broth we've ever tasted.

 Each Red House Ranch Stewing Hen weighs roughly two and a half pounds.
 We recommend one to two hens per batch of broth or soup.

-** Did you know that pasture-raised chicken is higher in iron than conventional chicken?
+** Did you know that pasture-raised chicken is high in iron.
 Iron helps the body produce red blood cells and is necessary for reducing fatigue.**